UK National Emergency: CHILDREN AT RISK

 Is it any wonder that British children are absconding, suffering behavioural problems, abuse, neglect, and trauma both in care and at home?

-How long can a nation address such a serious issue as raising the next generation, by removing children from people assessed as 'inadequate parents' only to hand them over to equally, inadequate carers, whose job is made even more difficult, due to lack of bonding, limited knowledge or understanding of the individual child - a child traumatised by the very process of being forced to live with strangers?
+For how long can a nation address such a serious issue as raising the next generation by removing children from people assessed as 'inadequate parents' only to hand them over to equally, inadequate carers, whose job is made even more difficult, due to lack of bonding, limited knowledge or understanding of the individual child - a child traumatised by the very process of being forced to live with strangers?

-This is not to suggest that inadequacy is the inherent fault of parents or carers, the true fault rests with the Department of Education and its ignorance of the true nature of the problem i.e. British adults were denied their right to learn how to be a competent parent or child-carer, due directly to the demands of economy & industry, and also, are denied the Family Support they need, to do better than the previous generation within the family home and with benefit of being able to build on, rather than have destroyed, existing emotional bonds.
+This is not to suggest that inadequacy is the inherent fault of parents or carers, the true fault rests with the Department of Education and its ignorance of the true nature of the problem i.e. British adults were denied their right to learn how to be a competent parent or child-carer, due directly to the demands of economy & industry, and also, are denied the Family Support that is their Human Right precisely, so parents are enabled to do better than the previous generation and with the benefit of being able to build on, as opposed to the destruction of, both family home and existing emotional bonds between direct and external family.

 Many subjects taught in UK schools are thoroughly disconnected from a child's lived experience and/or will have no bearing on their adult lives.
 In many ways, Britain's present system of education puts the cart-before-the-horse, with children learning briefly about subjects that are best learned through higher education according to the vocations and interests of each child as developed by time of their youth.
 Too often, the question is; "how satisfied our we with children's education?"
 When in reality, the question ought to be; "How satisfied are our children with the education we provide?"

-Britain's present education system is antiquated in the extreme, it doggedly sticks to very misguided ideology which commonly assumes the following mantras:
+Britain's present education system is antiquated in the extreme, it doggedly sticks to very misguided ideology that commonly assume the following mantras: ,

 a) Children need to be taught in same-age groups.